 Hope you enjoy your time in Namibia!

+Do check out my post on the practical details of driving in Namibia.
 If you have any questions about travelling in Namibia let me know – I don’t get bored of talking about this wondrous place!

 If you want more inspiration about Namibia, do look at these photographs of the Namib desert from the air – as beautiful as Namibia is from the road, it is even more spectacular from the sky!